shivamsaigupta/tagmate/README.md

 ![login screenshot](https://tagmateapp.com/gifs/login.gif)  ![home screenshot](https://tagmateapp.com/gifs/swipe1.gif) ![host screenshot](https://tagmateapp.com/gifs/host.gif)

-A fully-deployed production-level cross-platform app built using React-Native and serverless architecture.
-Tagmate is an app that allows you to discover new events near you and host your own events.
-Discover whats happening near you.
-Swipe left to decline, swipe right to signal your interest in attending the event.
-When you swipe right, the event is added to your dashboard, where you can access all of your upcoming and past events.
-You can also host your own events.
+Tagmate is a fully-deployed production-level cross-platform app built using React-Native and serverless architecture.
+The app, which is live on Google Play Store and Apple App Store, allows you to discover new events and host your own events in your university.

 # What's under the hood?